Trysull: Village Hall

 Trysull & Seisdon Village Hall was originally built for the Women’s Institute in the 1930s.
 The hall was leased to Trysull & Seisdon Parish Council on 18 October 1977 for a period of 99 years.
 Trysull & Seisdon Village hall was established as a charity by a Trust Deed dated 5 June 1984.
 The village hall management committee is responsible for keeping the building in a good state of repair.

 By mid-2008 the Village Hall had reached a sorry, dilapidated state both inside and out.
 Inside it was cold, damp and an environmental nightmare costing a fortune to run.
 In 2009 the hall was closed for 2 months to carry out energy efficiency improvements and to extensively repair and enhance the building and site.
 The hall was reopened in September 2009 after repairs and improvements totalling nearly £60,000.

 Adjacent to the Village Hall is the little green, a small and characterful grassed triangle formed by the junction of two roads.
 In the centre is a large oak tree, which as the inscription on a nearby stone attests, was planted to commemorate the coronation of King Edward VII, dated 9 August 1902, Coronation Day.

 Playing Fields

 The earliest sporting record is a cricket match between Trysull & Seisdon and a Bridgnorth team in 1858.
 There has been a cricket field in at least four locations in the parish over the years.

-Founded in 1951 the Playing Fields were created to provide permanent facilities for outdoor sport, including cricket and football along with a dedicated children's playground.
+Founded in 1951, the Playing Fields were created to provide permanent facilities for outdoor sport, including cricket and football along with a dedicated children's playground.
 A cedar wood clad prefabricated pavilion was provided in the mid-1960s, erected by local volunteers.
 This was destroyed by fire and replaced in 1984 with a brick-built structure still in use today.

-The current building was completely refurbished in 2005 and was officially re-opened on Saturday 11 June 2005 with a commemorative cricket match between Trysull & Seisdon Cricket Club and Tiverton Cricket Club (of Shropshire).
+The current building was completely refurbished in 2005 and was officially re-opened on 11 June 2005 with a commemorative cricket match between Trysull & Seisdon Cricket Club and Tiverton Cricket Club (of Shropshire).